ifm/documentation/GeneralDoc/symmetryThreshold.md

 ## Abstract

 The parameter symmetry threshold is mainly used for filtering motion artifacts.
-Decreasing this value leads to more valid pixels around moving objects, but it also increases the motion blur and therefore wrong distance measurements.
+Decreasing this value leads to more valid pixels around moving objects, but it also increases the motion blur and therefore wrong distance measurements at the edge of the moving object.

 ## Description